 The company should focus on providing high-value videos that users can appreciate on their own.
 Videos that help users to understand complicated topics related to your industry, breakdown news events so they are understandable or put forth new theories or ideas related to your field can be very popular.

 These videos tell a story about the brand and how their product works for customers in a humorous and entertaining fashion.
-All of these types of videos work on YouTube because they provide value even for users who are just browsing on the video platform, regardless of whether they have a connection or knowledge of the brand.
+All of these types of videos work for YouTube SEO because they provide value even for users who are just browsing on the video platform, regardless of whether they have a connection or knowledge of the brand.

 The role of YouTube SEO in your marketing efforts

 In addition to boosting brand recognition and awareness, YouTube SEO can also play a more direct role in your marketing efforts.
 To begin, brands can drive traffic towards their YouTube channels through paid YouTube advertising.
 There are three types of ads available through Google TrueView video advertising:

 - You can select to create an ad that is played at the beginning, middle or end of a partner YouTube video.
 This is known as an in-stream ad.

 - You can create ads that are displayed in the search results for particular queries.
 This is called an in-search ad.